smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 ## Purpose of CHKFILE versus CHKIFSFIL

 The CHKFILE command is designed for use only with the DB2 database that comes embedded with the IBM i operating system.
 It is designed to work with Libraries that contain different types of objects.
-Only the object type of *FILE is supported by this command.
-The file attribute would typically be either PF-DTA or PF-SRC, although LF (logical views) and some other *FILE objects can also be checked.
+Only the object type of \*FILE is supported by this command.
+The file attribute would typically be either PF-DTA or PF-SRC, although LF (logical views) and some other \*FILE objects can also be checked.

 The CHKIFSFIL command can be used with any file system supported by the IBM i operating system.
-Perhaps the most common use of this command would be to watch for files arriving in the '/' (root) file system, which, like the basic Windows disk system, can contain nested directories and it is not case sensitive.
+Perhaps the most common use of this command would be to watch for files arriving in the root(/) file system, which, like the basic Windows disk system, can contain nested directories and it is not case sensitive.

 :::warning
-Although the '/' (root) file system is not case sensitive, the CHKIFSFIL command may use some UNIX-style APIs which are case sensitive.
+Although the root(/) file system is not case sensitive, the CHKIFSFIL command may use some UNIX-style APIs which are case sensitive.
 Therefore, the PATHNAME parameter must be managed as case sensitive.
 :::

 The CHKIFSFIL command can be used with other of the Integrated File Systems (IFS), including, for example, the /QOpenSys file system that resembles UNIX disk systems and is case sensitive.
 The old /QDLS document storage file system can also be checked with CHKIFSFIL, although this poorly performing file system is no longer recommended for